-There are two primary concepts that are important to understand for investors when referencing NI 43-101 reports defined by the CIM - mineral resources and mineral reserves.
-Each of these terms are divided into subcategories based on the quality and amount of work done to verify the amount of minerals available and the economic viability of extracting them.
+There are two primary concepts that are important to understand for investors when referencing NI 43-101 reports defined by the CIM—mineral resources and mineral reserves.
+Each of these terms is divided into subcategories based on the quality and amount of work done to verify the amount of minerals available and the economic viability of extracting them.

 A mineral resource is defined as a concentration or occurrence of minerals in such form and quantity and of such a grade or quality that it has reasonable prospects for economic extraction.
 There are three different types of mineral resource classifications:

 - Inferred Mineral Resource - The part of a mineral resource for which quantity and grade or quality can be estimated on the basis of geological evidence and limited sampling and reasonably assumed, but not verified, geological and grade continuity.

 - Indicated Mineral Resource - The part of a mineral resource for which quantity, grade, quality, etc., can be estimated with a level of confidence sufficient to allow the appropriate application of technical and economic parameters, to support mine planning and evaluation of economic viability.

 - Measured Mineral Resource - The part of a mineral resource for which quantity, grade or quality, etc., are so well established that they can be estimated with confidence sufficient to allow the appropriate application of technical parameters to support production planning and evaluation of economic viability.